rancher/rke2/docs/networking.md

 # Networking

-This page explains how CoreDNS, the Nginx-Ingress controller work within RKE2.
+This page explains how CoreDNS and the Nginx-Ingress controller work within RKE2.

 Refer to the [Installation Network Options](install/network_options.md) page for details on Canal configuration options, or how to set up your own CNI.